henrique-rauen/Wikipedia-Scrapper/README.md

 ```

 ## Made by Henrique Rauen

-This program was done in ~11 hours as part of the junior data analyst course @ becode.
+This program was done in ~11 hours as part of the junior data analyst course @ becode.<br>
 Jun 2023